 After signing in to MATLAB® Grader™ and selecting a course, you can find the assignments for the course in the menu on the left.
 Each assignment in a course contains one or more problems.
 To complete an assignment, you submit one or more correct solutions for each problem.

-Before you submit your solution, you have the option of running the code to check your output (Run) and to run Pretests to run the assessments the instructor has designed for a particular problem.
+Before you submit your solution, you have the option of running the code to check your output (Run or Run Function) and to run Pretests to run the assessments the instructor has designed for a particular problem.

 After you submit a solution, MATLAB Grader evaluates each solution against the assessment tests that your instructor created.
 MATLAB Grader determines whether your solution passes some or all of these tests.
 If your solution passes all of the tests for this problem, MATLAB Grader marks the solution as correct.
 If your solution fails one or more tests, it marks the solution as incorrect.

 When you submit a solution, MATLAB Grader determines its size.
 MATLAB Grader uses a node-count calculation to determine the solution size based on the number of nodes in the parse tree.
 Think of size as code length.
 Writing succinct code earns you a better result.